Milford, Ohio: Economy

 Area businesses and groups with substantial operations in Milford or adjacent townships include the headquarters of Penn Station sandwiches, Siemens Digital Industries Software, Total Quality Logistics, Overhoff Technology the North American headquarters of Tata, and the United Church of God.

 Parks and recreation

 Milford is located at 39°10′30″N 84°17′4″W (39.174883, -84.284383).
 According to the United States Census Bureau, Milford has a total area of 3.86 sqmi, of which 3.73 sqmi is land and 0.12 sqmi is water.
+Greenspaces and outdoor recreation have become plentiful in Milford.
+The city maintains 10 parks and inaugurated its Five Points Landing Park in 2024: features include a dog "bark park," splash pad, several lawns, and the Milford Farmers Market (market open Saturdays).
+New Finley Ray Park is the home of the Greater Milford Athletic Association.
 The Little Miami Bike Trail, which runs from Newtown to Springfield, Ohio, runs through Milford where several major hiking trails converge, including the American Discovery Trail, the Sea to Sea Long Distance Hiking Route, and the Underground Railroad Cycling Route.
-Ancient mounds have been found, and made more visible by overhead scans; at the city cemetery, Greenlawn.
+Being situated in the river valley, Milford is frequently used as a launch or rest-stop for kayaks and canoes.
+Its Terrell Park, which spans the riparian woodland next to Terrace Park (before the Milford Bridge), is named for American sprint canoer Jim Terrell.
+Greater Milford is home to Rowe Woods, the primary site of Cincinnati Nature Center.